lukasfigueiredo637/velocity/README.md

 1) Share these two documents with the model:
    - `docs/docs.md` — complete schema and rules
    - `docs/prompt.md` — strict instructions forcing a single valid YAML scene
-2) Ask the model: “Generate ONE valid YAML scene.
-No Markdown fences.
-Output YAML only.”
+2) Ask the model: “e.g Generate Google search animation”
 3) Save the output to `public/examples/<name>.yaml`.
 4) In `src/App.jsx`, update the fetch path or click an Example button to preview.

-Tips for high‑quality AI outputs:
-- Be concrete: specify sizes, gaps, paddings, and durations using whole numbers
-- Prefer layout containers and `gap`/`padding` over `x/y` positioning
-- Keep animations tight (0.4–0.8s) with gentle easings and small stagger
-- Ask it to align initial props with `from` values to avoid jumping
-- If the model invents unknown keys, remove them or replace with supported ones (see `docs/docs.md`)

 ## 📖 Manual Usage